 Limit on health flexible spending arrangement (FSA).
-For 2022, a cafeteria plan may not allow an employee to request salary reduction contributions for a health FSA in excess of \$2,850.
-The salary reduction contribution limitation of \$2,850 does not include any amount carried over from a previous year.
-For 2020 and 2021, there isn't a limitation on the amount that can be carried over from a previous year, if you so provide in your plan.
-Any unused benefits or contributions remaining in 2021 may be applied to plan year 2022.
+For 2023, a cafeteria plan may not allow an employee to request salary reduction contributions for a health FSA in excess of \$3,050.
+The salary reduction contribution limitation of \$3,050 does not include any amount carried over from a previous year.
 For more information, see Health flexible spending arrangement (FSA).
 Additional Medicare Tax.
 In addition to withholding Medicare tax at 1.45%, an employer is required to withhold a 0.9% Additional Medicare Tax on any Federal Insurance Contributions Act (FICA) wages or Railroad Retirement Tax Act (RRTA) compensation it pays to an employee in excess of \$200,000 in a calendar year.
 An employer is required to begin withholding Additional Medicare Tax in the pay period in which it pays wages or compensation in excess of \$200,000 to an employee and continue to withhold it until the end of the calendar year.
 Additional Medicare Tax is imposed only on the employee.
 There is no employer share of Additional Medicare Tax.
 All wages and compensation that are subject to Medicare tax are subject to Additional Medicare Tax withholding if paid in excess of the \$200,000 withholding threshold.

-For more information on Additional Medicare Tax, go to IRS.gov/ADMT.
+For more information on Additional Medicare Tax, go to IRS.gov/ADMTfaqs.